MicrosoftDocs/power-automate-docs/articles/minit/root-cause-analysis.md

 ---
 title: Find hidden connections
-description: Learn how to find hidden connections in your data in minit.
+description: Learn how to find hidden connections in your data in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm